 In recent years, the Archive collection has expanded to include diaries, correspondence, notes and commentaries from hundreds of sources, and a large number of historic palm leaf manuscripts.
 The collection is carefully stored under rigorous conditions in accordance with professional international museum standards.
 The building in which this important collection is housed is almost one hundred years old, and is a structure firmly covered by the rules of the UNESCO World Heritage Office of Luang Prabang.
 The building and some of the surrounds of the temple were restored thanks to a previous grant from the Badur Foundation in 2013 and 2014.

-To repair the building, the Buddhist Heritage Project will work with local engineers and builders to create steel reinforced concrete ‘beams’ that will be inserted horizontally into the exterior of the ground floor walls of the building at strategic points on all sides.
+To repair the building, the Buddhist Heritage Project worked with local engineers and builders to create steel reinforced concrete ‘beams’ that were inserted horizontally into the exterior of the ground floor walls of the building at strategic points on all sides.
 The beams will take on the burden of support as if they had been installed during the original construction.
-The second course of action is to provide significant structural support under the floor of the second level, the floor that holds the bulk of the weight of the collections and the cabinetry.
-When in place, the new support will be plastered over and will not be visible to maintain the aesthetics of the building.
-The final stage will be to replace the roof tiles with approved cement versions of the traditional clay tiles, which should last decades rather than years.
+The second course of action was to provide significant structural support under the floor of the second level, the floor that holds the bulk of the weight of the collections and the cabinetry.
+Once in place, the new support was plastered over and is no longer visible to maintain the aesthetics of the building.
+The final stage was to replace the roof tiles with approved cement versions of the traditional clay tiles, which should last decades rather than years.

 These major engineering interventions aim to provide all the support necessary for the building to survive for many years to come.